 - It's incredibly easy to make.

 - It can be used for so much more than dipping chips.
-Add pineapple mango salsa to rice bowls, lettuce wraps or serve it on top of grilled chicken and fish.
+Add it to rice bowls, lettuce wraps or serve it on top of grilled chicken and fish.
 This tropical salsa is a lovely addition to grilled lemon lime chicken.

 - It's sweet and refreshing.

-I hope that you and your family enjoy this easy recipe.
-Be sure to follow me on Pinterest for the latest recipes and ideas!
-Keep reading to see just how easy it is to make this pineapple mango salsa recipe.
+I hope that you and your family enjoy this tropical salsa recipe.
+Be sure to follow me on Pinterest, Facebook, and Instagram for the latest recipes and ideas.

 It's important to use fresh mango and fresh pineapple rather than canned for the best flavor.
-Frozen will be too watery and will turn mushy.
+Frozen does not make a good choice, as it will be too watery and will turn mushy.

 As for the cilantro, fresh is always best, but I also use lightly dried cilantro a lot.
-Lightly dried cilantro stays fresh for longer and is a good choice when fresh cilantro isn't available.
+Lightly dried cilantro stays good for longer than completely fresh cilantro and is a good choice when fresh cilantro isn't available.

 Pineapple mango salsa would still taste fantastic if you didn't add any cilantro or red onion at all.
-In fact, I've made this salsa a few times and split it into 2 bowls, adding the cilantro and onion to only 1 bowl for a friend who is sensitive to onions.
-Both were delicious!
+In fact, I've made this salsa a few times and split it into 2 bowls, adding the cilantro and onion to only 1 bowl for a friend who is sensitive to onions and doesn't care for cilantro.

-This salsa is made in just 2 steps:
+Pineapple mango salsa is made in only 2 steps:

 - Dice the pineapple, mango, and red onion into small pieces.